Turkish involvement in the Syrian civil war: 2015–2016: Rojava expands and increased Turkish hostility

 On 24 and 25 October 2015, Kurds said the Turkish military opened fire at its forces in Tal Abyad after the majority Arab town was included into Kobanî Canton.
 The Turkish Prime Minister Ahmet Davutoglu confirmed it, saying "we hit it twice,".
 There were no casualties in the shooting and the Kurdish forces didn't return fire.
 On 25 October, Turkish forces also attacked the village of Buban.
-During the attack two civilians wounded.
+During the attack two civilians were wounded.

-In December 2015, the Syrian Democratic Forces (SDF), the newly founded umbrella for Rojava-affiliated militias, captured the Tishrin Dam and crossed the Euphrates, capturing the town of Tishrin and other nearby areas from ISIL, paving the way for a future offensive toward Manbij.

-On 15 February 2016, Turkey hit again Kurdish forces in Syria.
-A Turkish Foreign Ministry spokesman said the strikes came after a border security outpost in the Hatay area was attacked.
 In addition, the Syrian Observatory for Human Rights said that Turkish troops were shelling the road to the west of the town of Tal Rifaat and also the region to the west of the Syrian border town of Azaz, but failed to stop the advance of the Kurdish forces.
 On 16 February 2016, Turkish forces continued to shell the positions of Syrian Kurds in northern Syria for the fourth day.
 Turkish military said that it was retaliating to fire coming from the region.
 On 17 February 2016, in Ankara, a car bombing attack happened at night.
 The attack targeted a convoy of military vehicles.
 Turkish Prime Minister Ahmet Davutoglu and President Erdogan blamed a Syrian Kurdish militia fighter working with Kurdish militants inside Turkey for a suicide car bombing, and vowed retaliation in both Syria and Iraq.
 However the Kurdistan Freedom Falcons (TAK) took responsibility for the attack and said they targeted security forces.